-Recently, we started our brand-new “scientist-in-residence” program.
-During this program we invite passionate life science enthusiasts to run their ‘signature’ applications with DNA oligos made by Kilobaser.
-We then share the results with you in form of application notes, blogposts or mini reviews.
+In early 2020 we started our “scientist-in-residence” program.
+During this program we invited passionate life science enthusiasts to run their ‘signature’ applications with DNA oligos synthesized with Kilobaser DNA Synthesizer.

-We are excited to introduce you to Sabine Sykora, PhD, our second Scientist-in-Residence at Kilobaser:
+We are excited to introduce you to Sabine Sykora, PhD, our second Scientist-in-Residence and since september 2020 Application Scientist & Business Developer at Kilobaser:

-In the following text Sabine will give you more insights about her unique background, what fascinates her in science and why she is motivated to be Scientist-in-Residence at Kilobaser:
+In the following text Sabine will give you more insights about her unique background, what fascinates her in science and why she was motivated to be Scientist-in-Residence at Kilobaser:

 I have three favorite topics that I have intensively studied:

 - Assay Development

 Assay development and Enzymology have been a part of all my studies in Graz.
 My first study in biomedical diagnostics (at the „Akademie für den medizinisch-technischen Laboratoriumsdienst“) awaked my interest in developing my own detection assay.
 Therefore, I studied chemistry and molecular biology at the University of Graz in addition to understand the different possible assays as well as the properties of biomolecules including proteins, DNA, viruses and bacteria.
 Based on this, I developed a novel detection assay from the scratch within the scope of my doctoral program in biochemistry at the University of Basel.